boogah/force-strong-passwords/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.3 =
+* Switched to JS-aided enforcement of new zxcvbn check in WP 3.7+

 = 1.2.2 =
 * Added Chinese Simplified Language support (thanks sparanoid!)